 - A distracted driver—Drivers are often on the road for long hours over long distances, so it’s not surprising that they tend to get bored.
 During boredom, many drivers tend to quickly look at their phones or fiddle with the dials to change the radio station or song.
 Because their attention is no longer on the road, this can cause them to swerve or speed, which could lead to a collision.

 Call Our Truck Accident Attorneys in Oxnard Today!

-To learn more about our firm, call The Law Offices of Schurmer & Wood today.
+To learn more about our firm, call The Schurmer Firm today.
 We are here for you and are prepared to defend your rights.
 We offer free case evaluations, giving you the chance to receive helpful legal advice and get to know our attorneys at no cost.

 We serve Oxnard, Ventura County, and Southern California.

 Our firm's personal promise and commitment to you is to make sure that we care about you as a person.
 Every client who has been injured deserves the proper representation and our goal at Schurmer and Wood is to ensure that they get that.